 - 1. Browse to the .zip file you would like to upload, and then click the 'Upload' button.
 It may take a while to move the file to the server. - 2.
-Choose the content models you would like to apply to the objects. - All checked content models are applied to each object.
-So you can't mix different types of objects in one .zip file. - 3.
+Choose the content models you would like to apply to the objects. - 3.
 Choose the namespace to be applied to the objects. ("Islandora" is given only as an example.) - 4.
 Click the 'Import' button to begin the batch import process.